Thor Heyerdahl Mini Exhibition Centre

 3) Exploration series I-IX

-An honorary professor of Western Caspian University, Thor Heyerdahl was a world-renowned explorer, archaeologist and ethnographer, who dared to challenge scientific thinking by sailing on primitive rafts and boats across immense oceans to justify his views on human migration.
-Heyerdahl said that his life was dominated by three challenges: to live in harmony with nature and protect it; to make his mark on the scientific community; and to build on his conception of the basic unity of mankind.
+An honorary professor at WCU, Thor Heyerdahl was a world-renowned explorer, archaeologist and ethnographer, who dared to challenge scientific thinking by sailing on primitive rafts and boats across immense oceans to justify his views on human migration.
+Heyerdahl said that his life was dominated by three challenges: to live in harmony with nature and protect it, to make his mark on the scientific community, and to build on his conception of the basic unity of mankind.

-Western Caspian University expresses the most sincere gratitude to Betty Blair, editor of Azerbaijan International Magazine, for her great contribution in arranging the Mini Exhibition Center.
+WCU expresses its most sincere gratitude to Betty Blair, editor of Azerbaijan International Magazine, for her great contribution in setting up the Mini Exhibition Centre.

-Gifts to Western Caspian University from The Kon-Tiki Museum via Betty Blair
+Betty Blair’s Gifts to WCU from The Kon-Tiki Museum

 On the left: The balsa wood raft from the Kon-Tiki Expedition (1947)